juju/docs/src/en/charms-fan.md

 start with a /16 address space.
 Juju then maps it onto an /8.

-Note that [MAAS][maas-upstream] has LXD addressing built-in so there is no point in applying the FAN in such a context.
+Note that [MAAS][maas-upstream] has LXD addressing built-in so there is no point in applying the Fan in such a context.

 ## Examples

 Two examples are provided.
 Each will use a different cloud:

- - Rudimentary confirmation of the FAN using a GCE cloud
+ - Rudimentary confirmation of the Fan using a GCE cloud
- - Deploying applications with the FAN using an AWS cloud
+ - Deploying applications with the Fan using an AWS cloud

-### Rudimentary confirmation of the FAN using a GCE cloud
+### Rudimentary confirmation of the Fan using a GCE cloud

-FAN networking works out-of-the-box with GCE.
-We'll use a GCE cloud to perform a rudimentary confirmation that the FAN is in working order by creating two machines with a LXD container on each.
+Fan networking works out-of-the-box with GCE.
+We'll use a GCE cloud to perform a rudimentary confirmation that the Fan is in working order by creating two machines with a LXD container on each.
 A network test will then be performed between the two containers to confirm connectivity.